HeatherAn/recommended-coding-practices/11-Merging-Or-Rebasing-Branches.md

 git rebase main
 git log --oneline
 ```
 With `git rebase` you will see that the commit made in the *local main* has been "applied" in the `feature_1` branch.
 When doing `git log --oneline` it looks as if you had made the changes in the `feature 1` branch all along.
-Be aware the commit hashes of the commits made in `feature_1` have changed: **rebase changes the commits hashes**.
+Be aware the commit hashes of the commits made in `feature_1` have changed: **rebase changes the hashes of commits**.

 ____________________________

 ### Parenthesis

-In the example of **Merging (without conflicts)**, doing `git rebase feature_1` instead of `git merge feature_1` results in the same history because the hashes of the commits of `feature_1` do not change, and there were no new commits in the *local main*.
+In the example of [**Merging (without conflicts)**](https://github.com/HeatherAn/recommended-coding-practices/blob/main/11-Merging-Or-Rebasing-Branches.md#merging-without-conflicts), doing `git rebase feature_1` instead of `git merge feature_1` results in the same history because the hashes of the commits of `feature_1` do not change, and there were no new commits in the *local main*.
 ____________________________

 ## Merging or rebasing with conflicts